edekeulenaar/MCAT-moderation-analysis-toolkit/README.md

 # Methods

-Modules and methods have been co-developed by Open Intelligence Lab folk (Ivan Kisjes and myself), Frank Anemaet, and a little help from gpt-4o.
+Methods and scripts have been written, brainstormed or appeared in Lao Tzu-like dreams of members of Open Intelligence Lab and the Digital Methods Initiative, collaborators from various universities (PUC Rio, Sciences Po Média Lab), Frank Anemaet, and a little help from gpt-4o.

-Methods originate from:
+Methods originate (but are not exclusive to):

 ```
 de Keulenaar, E. and Rogers, R. (2024) ‘After deplatforming: the return of trace research for the study of platform effects’, in T. Venturini et al. (eds) The SAGE Handbook of Data and Society: An Interdisciplinary Reader in Critical Data Studies.
 London: SAGE (to be published in June of 2024).